How can I help?

 Senior Lecturer

-Peter is a Lecturer in Law (part time) and joined LBU in 2021 following a 26 year career with international law firm Pinsent Masons in both the UK (1995 to 2011) and in Hong Kong (2011 to 2021).
+Peter is a Senior Lecturer in Law (part time) and joined LBU in 2021 following a 26 year career with international law firm Pinsent Masons in both the UK (1995 to 2011) and in Hong Kong (2011 to 2021).

 Peter began his career in the UK in 1992 working on a wide range of civil and criminal matters before qualifying as a solicitor and moving to Masons (now Pinsent Masons) in 1995.
 He completed a masters degree in Construction Law and Arbitration at Leeds Beckett University in 1998 and, for a time after, was a visiting lecturer and examiner on the course.